Your Property. Our Priority.

 Why is Thatch in a Lawn Bad?

-If the thatch layer is not managed, it will create a barrier that will cut-off air and water circulation to the roots of the grass plants.
+If the thatch layer is not managed, it will create a barrier that will cut off air and water circulation to the roots of the grass plants.
 It also inhibits the fertilizer from getting down into the root system.

-When a thatch layer gets too thick (over ½”) the grass’s roots will begin to grow in the thatch layer instead of the soil.
-Grass can grow with its roots in the thatch as long as it is wet outside however, when the weather changes and things dry out, the grass can die.
+When a thatch layer gets too thick (over ½”), the grass’s roots will begin to grow in the thatch layer instead of the soil.
+Grass can grow with its roots in the thatch as long as it is wet outside.
+However, when the weather changes and things dry out, the grass can die.

-A Lawn’s Improvement after Aeration with Over-Seeding
+Progress Photos of a Lawn’s Improvement after Aeration and Over-Seeding

-While Aeration with Over-Seeding is primarily used to fill in thin grass areas or small bare patches in a yard, it can also re-establish completely dead sections of grass.
-The pictures below show how Aeration with Over-Seeding can fully re-establish the lawn and the time the process takes.
-A four-foot diameter baby pool was in the lawn all summer and caused this dead patch of grass.
+While core aeration with over-seeding is primarily used to fill in thin grass areas or small bare patches in a yard, it can also re-establish completely dead sections of grass.
+The pictures below show how it can fully re-establish the lawn as well as the amount of time the process takes.

 October 16